Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Syntactic Structure of Staged Programs

-When we assign lambda-terms to these rules, we can regard contexts to include the essence of the structure of lambda-terms.
-Thus, it is natural to find correspondence between contexts and \bml-structure.
-In \Zcref{sec:logic:nd} and \Zcref{sec:calc}, we develop a richer context structure and lambda-terms for \bml.
+When proof terms are assigned to these rules, the structural information carried by contexts is reflected in the syntax of modal lambda terms: hypotheses correspond to variable bindings, while $ \mathord{\blacktriangleright} $ records the stage transition induced by quotation.
+This makes it natural to relate modal lambda terms to \bml-structures.
+In \Zcref{sec:logic:nd,sec:calc}, we develop a richer context structure and a corresponding lambda calculus for \bml.